 The 2021 Joint Comprehensive Plan incorporates a Sparta Character Area Map as its principal means by which the long-term land use goals and policies of the City of Sparta are represented.
-The 2021 Comprehensive Plan character area map includes a total of five (5) character areas:
+The 2021 Comprehensive Plan Character Area Map includes a total of five (5) character areas which encompass the entire jurisdiction.
+These areas are as follows:

-Character areas developed herein remain purposely broad.
+Character areas developed that account for land within the municipality, remains purposely broad.
 With limited near-term growth prospects, Sparta stakeholders determined that more specific land use policies for areas of existing population concentrations is best addressed through corridor, district, or neighborhood-specific special area planning processes as the need arises.

 Supporting character area narratives are located on the pages following.
-When interpreting how best to use the comprehensive plan's character area map and supporting narratives, the reader should be mindful of the following two (2) parameters:
+When interpreting how best to use the Comprehensive Plan's Character Area Map and supporting narratives, the reader should be mindful of the following two (2) parameters:

 Character Area Boundaries.
 Unlike a parcel-specific future land use map, character area boundaries are conceptual and may cross parcel lines.
 The character area boundaries in this document represent "approximate" character area location.
 This flexibility allows the city government to make decisions based on changing conditions while reducing the need to continually amend the comprehensive plan.
 As a result, it is possible to assume that small parcels located directly adjacent to one (1) or more character areas may be permitted by the local government to develop according to the parameters of the adjacent area rather than the area in which it is located.
-Such an action should be taken sparingly and the decision should only be made if the local government can show that it is consistent with the recommendations provided in other sections of the comprehensive plan or other local policy document.
+Such an action should be taken sparingly and the decision should only be made if the local government can show that it is consistent with the recommendations provided in other sections of the 2016 Comprehensive Plan or other local policy document.
 For the most part however, tracts should develop according to the parameters established in the specific character area in which it is located.

 Character Area Narratives.
-The narratives which correspond to the character area map should be viewed as general policy statements - as statements of intent.
+The narratives which correspond to the Character Area Map should be viewed as general policy statements - as statements of intent.
 Their use and applicability is similar to those other goals and policy statements found in the Community Goals section.
-They should inform future development decisions and perhaps form the basis for more detailed topic-specific studies in the future.
+They should inform future development decisions and perhaps form the basis for more detailed topicspecific studies in the future.